openebs/website/docs/main/user-guides/local-storage-user-guide/local-pv-hostpath/hostpath-configuration.md

 # Configuration

-This section will help you to configure Local PV Hostpath.
+This section will help you to configure the Local PV Hostpath.

 ## Create StorageClass

-You can skip this section if you would like to use default OpenEBS Local PV Hostpath StorageClass created by OpenEBS.
+You can skip this section if you would like to use the default OpenEBS Local PV Hostpath StorageClass created by OpenEBS.

 The default Storage Class is called `openebs-hostpath` and its `BasePath` is configured as `/var/openebs/local`.